termcrypt/termcrypt.github.io/commands/market-info.md

 ### pair
 Change termcrypt's current pair to your input.
 This command automatically detects if the pair is a future and checks for it with the future formatting (`-`) rather than the spot formatting (`/`).
 This command does not support multiple dash markets like: `BTC-MOVE-2022Q1`.

+### orderbook | ob
+Get a display of the current orderbook.
+It shows both bids and asks for the current pair with a depth of 10.